Parliament of India

 Special Powers of Rajya Sabha

-While Lok Sabha is generally more powerful (Money Bills, no-confidence motions, Council of Ministers responsible to it), Rajya Sabha has certain exclusive powers: (1) Article 249 — RS can pass a resolution by special majority (2/3 of members present and voting) empowering Parliament to legislate on a State List subject in the national interest; this resolution is valid for one year (renewable).
-(2) Article 312 — RS can pass a resolution by special majority recommending creation of new All-India Services (like IAS, IPS, IFS); once RS passes this resolution, Parliament can create such services by law.
-(3) The VP removal resolution must originate in RS (Art 67(b)).
-These powers give RS a unique role in India's federal structure.
-RS cannot be dissolved (permanent body), providing legislative continuity.
-During President's Rule (Art 356), RS alone can approve the proclamation if LS is dissolved.
-RS can delay ordinary bills for up to 6 months but cannot reject them indefinitely — a joint sitting resolves the deadlock.
-For Money Bills, RS is weakest — can only suggest amendments within 14 days; LS may ignore them entirely.
-RS members are not directly elected by the people but represent states, giving RS a federal character distinct from LS's popular character.
+Rajya Sabha wields three exclusive powers.
+Under Article 249, RS can pass a special majority resolution (2/3 of members present and voting) empowering Parliament to legislate on State List subjects in the national interest.
+This resolution lasts one year and is renewable.
+Under Article 312, RS can pass a special majority resolution recommending creation of new All-India Services (IAS, IPS, IFS model).
+Parliament then enacts the service by law.
+Third, the VP removal resolution must originate in RS under Art 67(b).
+RS never dissolves and provides legislative continuity.
+During President's Rule under Art 356, if LS stands dissolved, RS alone approves the proclamation.
+On ordinary bills, RS can delay passage by up to 6 months but cannot block them permanently; a joint sitting resolves deadlocks.
+On Money Bills, RS holds the weakest hand: it can only suggest amendments within 14 days, and LS may ignore those suggestions entirely.
+RS members represent states rather than voters directly, giving the House a federal character distinct from LS's popular character.

 Anti-Defection Law (Tenth Schedule) and Recent Developments

-The 52nd Amendment (1985) added the Tenth Schedule to the Constitution, commonly known as the Anti-Defection Law.
-Grounds for disqualification: (1) a member voluntarily gives up membership of the political party on whose ticket they were elected; (2) a member votes or abstains contrary to the party whip (without prior permission from the party within 15 days).
-Originally, the Tenth Schedule provided an exception for "splits" (when 1/3 of a party's legislators broke away) — this was deleted by the 91st Amendment (2003).
-Now, the only exception is a "merger" — when 2/3 of a party's legislators merge with another party.
-The decision on disqualification is made by the Speaker/Chairman of the respective House.
+The 52nd Amendment (1985) inserted the Tenth Schedule, the Anti-Defection Law.
+Two grounds trigger disqualification: (1) a member voluntarily gives up membership of the party on whose ticket they won; (2) a member votes or abstains against the party whip without prior permission or party condonation within 15 days.
+The original Tenth Schedule exempted "splits" where 1/3 of legislators broke away.
+The 91st Amendment (2003) deleted this split exemption entirely.
+Now the only surviving exception is a "merger" where 2/3 of a party's legislators merge with another party.
+The Speaker or Chairman decides disqualification petitions.
 In Kihoto Hollohan v.
-Zachillhu (1992), the SC upheld the Speaker's role but held the decision is subject to judicial review.
-Criticisms: the Speaker's decision is often delayed for political reasons; the law restricts the freedom of MPs to vote according to conscience; the Speaker may be biased.
-The SC in several observations has recommended that disqualification decisions be made by an independent tribunal or the Election Commission rather than the Speaker.
-Recent controversies include the mass defections in Maharashtra (2022 — Shiv Sena split) and Rajasthan (2020 — Congress crisis), highlighting ongoing challenges with the anti-defection framework.
+Zachillhu (1992), the SC upheld the Speaker's role but subjected the decision to judicial review.
+Critics charge that Speakers delay decisions for political convenience, the law reduces MPs to rubber stamps, and the Speaker's potential bias undermines neutrality.
+The SC has suggested shifting this power to an independent tribunal or the Election Commission.
+The Maharashtra Shiv Sena split (2022) and Rajasthan Congress crisis (2020) expose continuing weaknesses in the framework.

 Budget Process and Financial Powers of Parliament